Louth to Bardney Line: Opening and operation

 Although some ironstone was extracted locally, the promised huge income from carrying it was lacking.
 Receipts were poor; eventually, a receiver was appointed and efforts were soon made to sell the undertaking to the GNR.
 The GNR were not enthusiastic, but in December 1881 they agreed to purchase the line for £200,000.
 About £380,000 had been expended on building the line.
-The transfer was authorised by an Act of 10 August 1882 and the Company passed into GNR ownership on 30 June 1883.
+The transfer was authorised by the Great Northern Railway Act 1882 (45 & 46 Vict. c. cxci) of 10 August 1882 and the company passed into GNR ownership on 30 June 1883.
 Ideas of altering the junction at Bardney to face Lincoln were put forward in 1882, but it was not put into effect.